Muhammad al-Maghut

+Biography

-He was born in the town of Salamiyah of Hama Governorate in Syria to an Isma'ili family.
+He was born in the town of Salamiyah, Hama Governorate, in Syria to an Isma'ili family.
 He was married to the poet Saniya Salih.

-Muhammad Maghout was credited as the father of the Arabic free verse poetry, liberating the Arabic poems from the traditional form and revolutionizing the structure of the poem.
+Muhammad Maghout has been credited as the father of Arabic free verse poetry, liberating Arabic poems from the traditional form and revolutionizing the structure of the poem.

-He penned his first poems on cigarette papers while in prison in the 1950s, he wrote it as his personal memoir of the prison experience later to be discovered as revolutionary poetry.
-Without formal education, he tapped into his vivid imagination, innate mastery of words and intuition in his future work.
+While in prison in the 1950s, he wrote his first poems on cigarette papers as a personal memoir of his prison experience, later discovered to be revolutionary poetry.
+Without formal education, his future work tapped into his vivid imagination, innate mastery of words, and intuition.

-He wrote for theater, TV and cinema.
+He wrote for theater, TV, and cinema.
 Maghout's work combined satire with descriptions of social misery and malaise, and what he viewed as an ethical decline among rulers in the region.
 Some of his themes included the problems of injustice and totalitarian governments.
-The struggles of the marginalized was at the heart of all his work.
-His first theatrical production " The Hunchback bird" was originally a long poem that he wrote while in hiding in a small low ceiling room.
-A dialogue emerged within the poem transforming it to his first theatrical production.
-This was followed by another play "The Clown" played by the renowned lebanese actor Antoin Kerbaj.
-He co-operated with Syrian actors Dureid Lahham and Nihad Qal'i to produce some of the region's most popular and acclaimed theatrical works, such as Kasak ya Watan (Toast to the homeland) and Ghorbeh (Estrangement) and "Dayat Tishreen" (October's Village).
+The struggle of the marginalized was at the heart of all his work.
+His first theatrical production, "The Hunchback bird", was originally a long poem that he wrote while in hiding in a small, low-ceilinged room.
+A dialogue emerged within the poem, transforming it to his first theatrical production.
+This was followed by another play, "The Clown", played by the renowned Lebanese actor Antoin Kerbaj.
+He cooperated with Syrian actors Dureid Lahham and Nihad Qal'i to produce some of the region's most popular and acclaimed theatrical works, such as Kasak ya Watan (Toast to the homeland), Ghorbeh (Estrangement), and "Dayat Tishreen" (October's Village).

-Al-Maghout was also known for his book "I will betray my homeland", a collection of columns concerned with the dream of freedom.
+Al-Maghout is also known for his book "I will betray my homeland", a collection of columns concerned with the dream of freedom.

-Al-Maghout died at the age of 72 in April 2006.
+Al-Maghout died in April 2006 at the age of 72.